International Whaling Commission: 1982 moratorium

 The 1970s saw the beginning of the global anti-whaling movement.
 In 1972 the United Nations Conference on the Human Environment at Stockholm adopted a proposal that recommended a ten-year moratorium on commercial whaling to allow whale stocks to recover.
 The reports of the Convention on International Trade in Endangered Species in 1977 and 1981 identified many species of whales as being in danger of extinction.

-At the same time, a number of non-whaling and anti-whaling states began to join the IWC and eventually gained a majority over the whaling nations.
+At the same time, a number of non-whaling and anti-whaling states began to join the IWC and eventually gained a majority over the whaling states.
 Some countries who were previously major whaling forces, like the United States, became strong proponents of the anti-whaling cause.
-These nations called for the IWC to reform its policies and to incorporate newly discovered scientific data regarding whales in its proposed regulations.
+These countries called for the IWC to reform its policies and to incorporate newly discovered scientific data regarding whales in its proposed regulations.

 On 23 July 1982, members of the IWC voted by the necessary three-quarters majority to implement a pause on commercial whaling.
 The relevant text reads:

 The measure passed by 25 votes to seven, with five abstentions.

 Japan, Norway, Peru, and the Soviet Union (later replaced by Russia) lodged formal objections, since the moratorium was not based on advice from the Scientific Committee.
 Japan and Peru later withdrew their objections (Japan's withdrawal was precipitated by the US threatening to reduce their fishing quota within US waters if the objection was not withdrawn.
 However, by 1988 the US had eliminated Japanese fishing quotas anyway.
 It was after this that the Japanese began scientific whaling.).
 In 2002, Iceland was allowed to rejoin IWC with a reservation to the moratorium (Iceland withdrew from IWC in 1992), but this reservation is not recognised as a valid objection by many IWC members.
 In addition, Italy, Mexico, and New Zealand do not consider the ICRW to be in force between their countries and Iceland.
 None of these countries, however, has mounted any legal challenge to Iceland's membership of the IWC.